 The Findhorn Foundation is a spiritual community that serves as a centre of transformational learning within an ecovillage.
 While we offer a caring and conscious environment, we are not a healing or therapy centre.
 We are also not a retreat centre in the traditional sense, though we do offer retreat weeks.
-The Foundation is a working community created by staff and co-workers who welcome guests to share in our way of living.
+The Foundation is a working community of staff and co-workers who welcome guests to share in our way of living.

-Programme participants are responsible for maintaining their own wellbeing and should inform their programme presenters and relevant Foundation representatives of any health issues that arise during their programme.
-At the time of booking, programme participants should inform the Foundation at the time of booking of any pre-existing medical conditions and also ensure that they bring with them, and continue to take, an adequate supply of any prescription medicines.
+Programme participants are responsible for maintaining their own wellbeing and should inform their programme presenters and relevant Foundation representatives of any health issues that might arise during their programme.
+At the time of booking, programme participants should inform the Foundation of any pre-existing medical conditions and residential guests should ensure that they bring with them, and continue to take, an adequate supply of any prescription medicines.

 It is the responsibility of each person visiting the Foundation to ensure that they have the appropriate documents and paperwork to allow entry into the UK.
-The usual visa for Foundation guests to apply for is the UK Standard Visitor visa – click here more information.
+The usual visa for Foundation guests to apply for is the UK Standard Visitor visa – click here for more information.
 Under UK law it is necessary for the Foundation to check the guests’ entitlement to stay at the Foundation.

 Experience Week Prerequisite

 Many of our workshops and programmes require prior participation in Experience Week.
 Conferences, Special Events, Findhorn Foundation College programmes, and some workshops do not have this requirement.
 The programme page containing the workshop information will indicate if Experience Week is a prerequisite or not.

 Our quoted prices are fully inclusive of participation in the workshop or event, and for residential programmes accommodation in our guest rooms (including towels and linen), all meals and refreshments, and full access to our community facilities like our meditation sanctuaries.
 Some facilities, like our saunas and hot tub, ask for a donation for use.